 1.3.
 ASEMS Clauses

-There are 42 Clauses that, if met, will ensure compliance with the Secretary of State for Defence’s Health, Safety and Environmental Protection Policy.
+Satisfying the requirements of the ASEMS policy clauses will ensure compliance with the Secretary of State for Defence’s Health, Safety and Environmental Protection Policy.
 It should be remembered that UK legislation, Health and Safety Executive Approved Codes of Practice, Defence Regulations and other MOD Policy may require further specific requirements that shall be performed in addition to the clauses set out here.